haglebu/PC-34_Shugart-50/README.md

 # PC-34 to Shugart-50
-KiCad / Floppy disk drive adapter
+Floppy disk drive adapter for old 8" drives.

 With the adapters presented here you can connect an old 8" drive with Shugart 50 pin interface to a "modern" IBM compatible floppy controller with PC 34 pin interface.
 I have tested them all, they are working!